-&lt;sup>9 The result of the between regression using the average sample from Fiscal 1985 to Fiscal 1998 yields the income
+9. The result of the between regression using the average sample from fiscal 1985 to fiscal 1998 yields the income elasticity of money demand 0.976 (s.e. = 0.194).

-For example, the between estimator using the whole sample is 0.8735 (s.e.
-0.099), as can be seen in the bottom panel of the second column in Table 2.
-The between estimator using the average sample from September 1995 to August 2000 yields an estimates of $\beta 1{betw}$ as equal to 0.9498, as can be seen in Table 2.
-Therefore, even if we restrict our sample period to the period after the introduction of the low interest rate policy in the year 1995, $\beta 1{betw}$ is stable and statistically significantly different from zero.
+For example, the between estimator using the entire sample is 0.87350 (s.e. = 0.099), as can be seen in the bottom panel of the second column in Table 2.
+The between estimator using the average sample from September 1995 to August 2000 yields an estimate of $\beta 1{betw}$ as equal to 0.94980, as can be seen in Table 2.
+Therefore, even if we restrict our sample period to the period after the introduction of the low interest rate policy in 1995, $\beta 1{betw}$ is stable and statistically significantly different from zero.

-In February 1999, the Bank of Japan adopted the zero interest rate policy to "flexibly provide ample funds and encourage the uncollateralized overnight call rate to move as low as possible."
-In April 1999, the Bank of Japan declared that it was committed to a zero interest rate policy "until deflationary concerns are dispelled."
-From then on, the uncollateralized overnight call rate was stable at around virtually zero percent.
-On August 11, 2000, the Bank of Japan determined to end the zero interest rate policy to "encourage the uncollateralized overnight call rate to move on average around 0.25%."
+In February 1999, the BOJ adopted the zero interest rate policy to "flexibly provide ample funds and encourage the uncollateralized overnight call rate to move as low as possible."
+In April 1999, the BOJ declared that it was committed to a zero interest rate policy "until deflationary concerns are dispelled."
+From then on, the uncollateralized overnight call rate was stable at virtually zero percent.
+On August 11, 2000, the BOJ determined to end the zero interest rate policy to "encourage the uncollateralized overnight call rate to move on average around 0.25%."

 It is interesting to see whether there are any substantial changes in the between estimates of income elasticity of money demand using the sample period from May 1999 to August 2000.
-The result of the between regression using the average sample from September 1999 to August 2000 yields an income elasticity of money demand of 1.209, as can be seen in the second column in the bottom panel of Table $2^{10}$ .
+The result of the between regression using the average sample from September 1999 to August 2000 yields an income elasticity of money demand of 1.20927, as can be seen in the second column in the bottom panel of Table 2.